lingtalfi/Light_BMenu/doc/api/Ling/Light_BMenu/Service/LightBMenuService/addDefaultItem.md

-LightBMenuService::addDefaultItem — Adds a default item to the menu.
+LightBMenuService::addDefaultItem — Adds a default item to the menu identified by $menuType.